getodk/docs/odk1-src/aggregate-deployment-planning.rst

 Data locality
 ~~~~~~~~~~~~~~

-Cloud providers have servers located anywhere in the world.
+Cloud providers have servers located all over the world.
+Most of these providers will let you choose where your server should be located.

 Depending on the sensitivity of the data and specific storage rule, regulations, or restrictions of your country or organization, the server infrastructure may not have all necessary locality guarantees or security precautions.